 A lone figure stood by the train tracks, cigarettes between his lips.
 We locked gaze for a split second.
 I liked his navy blue jacket.

 Jackets.
 Many of the Japanese blue collar uniforms are so well-designed I had to stop in my tracks to study them.
 Discreetly of course.
 Cerulean blue paired with midnight, separated by strips of silver hi-vis tapes.
 A Japan Airlines mechanic bent down to pick up the change from the vending machine, revealing panels of elastics hidden by overlapping fabrics at the lower back of his jumpsuit.
 A cleaner in an aqua coat; dissected in the middle by a matte waterproof zipper.
-A beautiful shade of aqua, I might add, but no more noteworthy than the sound I’m imagining that zipper will make as it glides smoothly up to the collar.
+A beautiful shade of aqua, I might add, and no less noteworthy than the sound I’m imagining that zipper will make as it glides smoothly up to the collar.

 Hills and mountains.
 Surrounding this valley of a city.
 Orange, greens and reds.
 The train is slowing down.
 Wonder what it’s like to live in this city as the evergreen leaves turn into warm hues slowly and surely everyday.
 We often take the things we see everyday for granted.
 The lamp post outside our home.
 The bus stop we walk by everyday.
 The gaggle of grandmothers congregating in the park.
 The vending machine that never fails to replenish itself.
 The home we live in.
 The partner we live with.
 The life we lead.